 An application and the admission criteria, including required prerequisite college courses, are available by visiting our website at www.bucks.edu/healthcare/radiography.

 Yes.
-It is accredited by: Joint Review Committee on Education in Radiologic Technology www.jrcert.org with a 5 year award.
+It is accredited by: Joint Review Committee on Education in Radiologic Technology www.jrcert.org with an 8 year award.

 |Non-refundable acceptance fee||Payable at acceptance||$150|